When are you open?

 I’d like to have an event at SunWater.
 Whom do I contact?

 SunWater Spa is a great option for bridal parties, birthday celebrations, or company team building exercises.
 We also sponsor cultural events, spiritual retreats and yoga-themed workshops.
-Please send an email to firstname.lastname@example.org with all pertinent information regarding your proposed event.
-We will be in touch shortly to review.
+Please see our Events Inquiry page for more details on space rentals at SunWater Spa; submit an inquiry form and we’ll be in touch to discuss your event.

 What is your policy on animals?